astronomer/astro-blog/posts/airflow-dbt-1.md

 In chatting with a handful of Astronomer customers who have spent time exploring solutions at the intersection of Airflow and dbt, we discovered that our friends at [Updater](https://updater.com) have built a particularly great experience for authoring, scheduling, and deploying dbt models to their Airflow environment.

-The post below is written and contributed by [John Lynch](https://www.linkedin.com/in/john-lynch-31146579/), Senior Data Engineer, and [Flavien Bessede](https://www.linkedin.com/in/flavienbessede/), Data Engineering Manager at Updater.
+With that, we collaborated with [John Lynch](https://www.linkedin.com/in/john-lynch-31146579/), Senior Data Engineer, and [Flavien Bessede](https://www.linkedin.com/in/flavienbessede/), Data Engineering Manager at Updater to turn the brilliant work they've done into this two-part series covering the various approaches, considered limitations, and final output of a team who has put endless thought into building a scalable data architecture at the intersection of dbt and Airflow.
 We hope you enjoy.

 ## Introduction

-Here at Updater, we are big fans of [Airflow](http://airflow.apache.org) (running on Astronomer of course) and [dbt](http://getdbt.com).
+At Updater, we are big fans of [Airflow](http://airflow.apache.org) (running on Astronomer of course) and [dbt](http://getdbt.com).
 Until recently, however, we've struggled to make them work nicely together.
 We don't just mean escaping Python dependency hell when trying to install dbt and Airflow in the same environment, but rather the more fundamental problem of figuring out the best way to have Airflow manage and schedule dbt runs at scale.

  To understand the challenges associated with running dbt in the context of Airflow, we'll start with the [dbt documentation](https://docs.getdbt.com/docs/running-a-dbt-project/running-dbt-in-production/).
 There, they have three primary suggestions outlining the ways to make dbt and Airflow play nicely together: